 In the life of a company, the Board of Directors might have to take specific steps and make individual decisions.
 These steps will decide the future of the company.
-The choice of closing down or winding up of a company must be the hardest of them all.
+The choice of closing down or winding up a company must be the hardest of them all.
 Depending upon the reasons for such decisions, the Board of Directors of the company may choose whether to Liquidate the Company or De-register the Company.

-To take the correct decision, the owner or the Management of the company needs to understand the difference between Company Liquidation Services and Company De-Registration services and what are the distinct features of both of them.
+In order to make the correct decision, the owner or the Management of the company needs to understand the difference between Company Liquidation Services and Company De-Registration services and what the distinct features of both of them are.

 First, let us understand what Company Liquidation is.

 Company Liquidation is a process in which the business activities of the company will cease, and all the assets of the company will be sold off to compensate for the debts of the company.
 The profits from the selling of the assets will be distributed first among the creditors of the company.
 If after the distribution among the creditors, some balance is left, then this balance will be distributed among the owners and the shareholders.

-If a business has taken much debt and is unable to repay the loan back, the company will have to undergo through the Liquidation Process.
+If a business has taken much debt and is unable to repay the loan back, the company will have to undergo the Liquidation Process.
 This liquidation can be bifurcated into two different types.
 The first one is the court-mandated Compulsory liquidation whereas the second one is Voluntary Liquidation.

-It is always better to understand the financial situation of the company first and not resort on debts to improve the financial condition of the company.
+It is always better to understand the financial situation of the company first and not resort to debts to improve the financial condition of the company.
 Keeping track of the financial health of the company at all times will significantly reduce the chances of Liquidation of a Company.

 Now let us understand what the meaning of De-Registration is.